Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Seattle has combined with its opponent to score over 5.5 goals in 56 of 94 games this season.
+- Dallas and its opponent have posted more than 5.5 goals in 48 of 93 games this season.

-- The Stars are 20-7 this season when favored on the moneyline.
+- The Stars have been victorious in 20 of their 27 games when they were favored on the moneyline this season (74.1%).

-- The Kraken have claimed an upset victory in nine, or 37.5%, of the 24 games they have played while the underdog this season.
+- The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.

-- Seattle is 7-5 when it is the underdog by +140 or longer on the moneyline.
+- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.

 Stars Player Props